darts-web/darts-web/_posts/2018-11-09-DARTS-workshop.md

 inverse-img: false
 tags:        workshop geothermal
 ---
 <p>On Friday the 9th of November the first workshop of Delft Advanced Research Terra Simulator (DARTS) took place.
-The workshop mainly focussed on introducing and learning how to use the flexible DARTS modeling software for Geothermal Processes using Python.
+The workshop mainly focussed on
+introducing and learning how to use the flexible DARTS modeling software for geothermal aplications using Python front-end.
 First part of the workshop was set-up using the Jupyter Notebook environment.
 Setting up a simple simulation test case, initializing the engine, running the engine, and finally visualizing the result.
-Second part of the workshop included the simulation of a heterogeneous 3D model, now executed in the PyCharm IDE.</p>
+Second part of the workshop included the simulation of a heterogeneous 3D model and executed in the PyCharm IDE.</p>

-<p>The workshop was a great success, for both MSc. students and staff members of the Civil Engineering and Geosciences (CEG) faculty at Delft University of Technology (TUD).
-The following photo was taken after the workshop.</p>
+<p>The workshop was a great success, for MSc students and staff members of the Civil Engineering and Geosciences (CEG) faculty at Delft University
+of Technology (TUD). </p>

 <p>
     <img src="{{site.baseurl}}/assets/img/group_photo_workshop.jpg" alt="Woops">
     <em>Group photo of the first DARTS workshop on using DARTS for Geothermal Processes.</em>
 </p>

-<p>If you want to start using DARTS for your Research project, plesae contact ... .
-If you want to participate in our upcoming (data yet TBD) workshop, please contact ... .</p>
+<p>We are planning to orginize several worshop in 2019.
+If you want to start using DARTS for your Research project, interested in next worshop
+participation or have any questions, plesae contact <a href = "mailto:D.V.Voskov@tudelft.nl" target="_blank">Denis Voskov</a>.